 A touch of mom brain also plagued me on this shopping trip, and I forgot a couple of ingredients.
 Sigh.
 I made do without them, and I must say it turned out pretty good.
 Actually really good.
 I learned not to judge Mole on the first bite.
 With all the flavors, the taste can only be described as complex.
 Give it two or three bites before you really decide.

-1 small red onion, diced
+1 small onion, chopped

 1 clove garlic, minced

 1/4 tsp cinnamon